 Also offered are minors in Leadership, Digital Media Technologies (in partnership with Temple’s College of Science and Technology), and Public Relations as well as an International Communication Concentration.
-If you are interested in adding a minor, you should make an appointment with an academic advisor in SMC.
+If you are interested in adding a minor or have questions about the International Communication Concentration, you should make an appointment with an academic advisor in SMC.

 You can learn more about a specific major or minor by visiting each department’s website located in the sidebar on the right and by visiting the Undergraduate Bulletin.
-Current and historical requirement checksheets for all SMC majors and minors can be found here.
+Current and historical requirement checksheets for all SMC majors and minors can be found on the Requirement Checksheets page.

 The Department of Advertising offers students professionally-oriented courses focused on preparing them for a wide variety of careers, rooted in marketing communications in a media-defined global society.